ensan-hcl/Swift-GenericCase-Introduction/Generic-case.md

 I'm now believe `as` is suitable for this use, but it would be a controversial point.

-As an alternative to current syntax, another syntax was considered.
+As an alternative to the proposed syntax, another syntax was considered.
 This is discussed in the section [Variable Declarations](#Variable declaration).

 ### Allow explicit type parameter declaration